outscal/Unity2D-Particle-Effects/Chap01-Unity Particle Effects.md

 ![Particle System](./Image/particle_system.png)

-Move on to the next chapter to learn more about the Particle system and different properties.
+Move on to the next chapter to learn more about the Particle system and some of its different properties that Unity allows us to tweak.